techsinarif/javascript-tutorial/README.md

-### This repository contains the list of javascript files
+### This repository contains the list of javascript coding examples